yudinal/Pursuit-Core-iOS-TableView-Introduction-Lab/README.md

 - Completed

-HINT: You'll need the delegate method `titleForHeaderInSection` to set the section titles
+HINT: You'll need the datasource method `titleForHeaderInSection` to set the section titles
 HINT: It will help to store an object `tasks` of type `[[Task]]`

 ![gifTwo](https://github.com/joinpursuit/Pursuit-Core-iOS-TableView-Introduction-Lab/blob/master/gifs/stepTwoIntroTableViewLab.gif)